 In reality, black employees are not appropriately represented in tech or sales roles either due to lack of awareness, access to opportunity, and ‘old fashioned’ unconscious bias.

 - Establish an inclusive culture - Hiring a diverse workforce is a good first step but becomes redundant if you do not establish an inclusive culture that makes them stay.
 Transactional, hyperactive DEI strategies are not enough considering that these students are coming from institutions that are steeped in black history.
 Make sure you are transparent about your diversity statistics and authentic about your DEI policies.
-HBCUs students are more likely to want an emotional connection to the organisation that they are joining.
+Candidates are more likely to want an emotional connection to the organisation that they are joining.

-- Rethink your traditional hiring processes – Recruitment strategies are most likely shaped by an Unconscious Bias; they do not allow for diverse candidates to showcase their skills and strengths. work with career services about what is important to these students, what have been barriers to entry in the past, and ensure your recruitment strategy addresses this.
+- Rethink your traditional hiring processes – Recruitment strategies are most likely shaped by an Unconscious Bias; they do not allow for diverse candidates to showcase their skills and strengths.

 - You will need to rethink qualification criteria - Are you considering the soft skills these students have?